-Nattie wanted to be enraged; she wanted to demand just what in the nine hells they were doing, but a swift and sudden fear overrode any bravery she might have had hidden away inside her.
+Nattie wanted to be enraged; she wanted to demand just what in the nine hells they were doing, but a swift and sudden fear overrode any bravery she might have had hidden away inside herself.

-The servant without the shades, the one that had just tossed Jackie aside like a used tissue…This man had no eyes.
+The servant without the shades, the one that had just tossed Jackie aside like a used tissue?…This man had no eyes.

 The man in the middle had no eyes, but it was more than that.
 He had no eye sockets, just brown mud or clay in place of where his eyes should have been, a smearing over of greyish-brown that held the tinge of peach around it.

 Nattie reacted to this new revelation in the only way she could.